 If one of your New Year’s Resolutions involves investing in new jewelry (or perhaps upgrading an existing piece or pieces), you should strongly consider an additional, related resolution:

 Just like your bite-sized daily goals and activities, jewelry is small.
-Much like many a New Year’s resolution, it can easily be lost, misplaced, damaged, or even ripped away from you.
-The best jewelry insurance plans available protect against such scenarios and deliver a similar peace of mind to what you’ll find at the end of a day that saw you make solid progress towards your goals.
+Much like many a New Year’s resolution, it can easily be stolen, lost, misplaced, or damaged.
+The best jewelry insurance plans, like those offered by Zillion, protect against such scenarios.
+Plus, we provide a similar peace of mind to making solid progress towards your goals.
 Don’t just take our word for it, however.
 Read some of the many Zillion reviews available online right now.
-We also invite you to add regular reading of the Zillion blog and following us on the Zillion Facebook page to your resolutions list!

-From all of the jewelry insurance experts and professionals here at Zillion, we wish you a happy, healthy, productive, and successful New Year!
+And from the jewelry insurance experts here at Zillion, we wish you a happy, healthy, and successful New Year!